Kalal0/Arduino-Robot-Arm-installation/README.md

-If any of these three applications open the schematic successfully, then your installation was correct and error free.
+If any of these three options open the schematic successfully, then your installation was correct and error free.
 You can now tweak and edit everything to your liking.